nateCode1/svacketz/README.md

   Participant and Match are both assumed to be classes, their implementation is omitted because it's not the focus here.
 Similarly the details of the Assign function aren't included, as they aren't critical to understand whats going on.
 Minimal requirements for each class are listed below:
   - Participant must have some identifying information for the participant, and optionally their seed.
-  - Match must contain a list of participants, and later on will require the ability to point to other matches.
-It must implement the Assign method, which takes a Participant as an argument, and adds the participant to its own list of participants for this particular match.
+  - Match must contain a list of Participants, and later on will require the ability to point to other matches.
+It must implement the Assign method, which takes a Participant as an argument, and adds the participant to its own list of Participants for this particular match.

   % is the modulo operator, `a % b` returns the remainder of `a / b`.